spellshape/cli/docs/docs/02-guide/10-simapp.md

 ## Module simulation

-Every new module that is scaffolded with Ignite CLI implements the Cosmos SDK [Module Simulation](https://docs.cosmos.network/main/building-modules/simulator.html).
+Every new module that is scaffolded with Spellshape CLI implements the Cosmos SDK [Module Simulation](https://docs.cosmos.network/main/building-modules/simulator.html).